-- All our chain saws have an automatic chain lubrication system.
-On some models the oil flow is also adjustable. - The sizes of the chain oil tank and fuel tank have been chosen so that the saw will run out of fuel before running out of oil.
+- The chain saw has an automatic chain lubrication system.
+The oil flow is also adjustable. - The sizes of the chain oil tank and fuel tank have been chosen so that the saw will run out of fuel before running out of oil.
 This means that you should never run with a dry chain.